JonathanDelaney/TryTrickThatThough/README.md

   - The website should be clear and easy to use and understand.
   - I expect there to be a community of players and administrators to provide feedback about the game.
-  - There should be instructions on how to use the game and they should be thurough.
+  - There should be instructions on how to use the game and they should be thorough.
   - I expect to be given an easy playing option.

 ## Design and Creation